CMU-17770-Fall24/vm-dynamic-analysis/docs/malloc-prof.md

 # Malloc Profiling

-In this task, you will implement a Wizard monitor to profile memory allocation primitives (i.e. malloc/free), and report these events to the user during execution.
+In this task, you will implement a Wizard monitor to profile memory allocation primitives (e.g. malloc/free), and report these events to the user during execution.

+The monitor will be provided the name of the allocation function and the name of the free function as arguments.
+You can assume that the address passed into the malloc function and the free function are exactly the same.
+You will monitor the address of allocations, their size, as well as the corresponding free function invocation that deallocates it.

 ## Output Format for Grading: